rkiel/serverless-starter/README.md

 npm install
 ```

 The tool then does some directory management.
-It creates the project directory `~/projects` if it does not already exist and it removes the project `sample-serverless` from the current directory, if for some reason it already exists.
+It creates the project directory `~/projects`, if it does not already exist, and it removes the project `sample-serverless` from the current directory, if for some reason it already exists.

 ```bash
 mkdir -p ~/projects